-The following report details an archaeological assessment undertaken in advance of a proposed septic tank, water treatment plant and percolation area development at Timolin, County Kildare (Figure 1).
-This assessment has been carried out to ascertain the potential impact of the proposed development on the archaeological and historical resource that may exist within the area.
-The assessment was undertaken by Paul Duffy of Irish Archaeological Consultancy Ltd, on behalf of Irish Water.
+The following report details the results of a programme of archaeological testing undertaken at Timolin, County Kildare, in advance of a proposed development of a septic tank, water treatment plant and percolation area.
+This assessment has been carried out to ascertain the potential impact of the proposed development on the archaeological resource that may exist within the proposed development area.
+The assessment (Licence Ref.: 16E0031) was undertaken by Paul Duffy of Irish Archaeological Consultancy Ltd, on behalf of Irish Water.